Nidhighura/Vehicle-Insurance-Management-in-ServiceNow/README.md

 <img width="1289" height="725" alt="image" src="https://github.com/user-attachments/assets/bdf6507a-ae8b-4165-9333-c24a7e1ec9db" />
 <img width="1284" height="651" alt="image" src="https://github.com/user-attachments/assets/c2c5a465-60c7-434b-8e32-8c380ddc127e" />

+## Access Control

+Access control is implemented in the Vehicle Insurance Management System to ensure data security and protect sensitive information.
+Users or clients are allowed to submit requests such as New Insurance Registration, Policy Renewal, and Claims through the catalog interface.
+However, they are not granted direct access to the underlying database tables.

+To enforce this restriction and maintain secure data handling, Access Control Rules (ACLs) are configured within ServiceNow.
+These rules control the read, write, create, and delete permissions for records and fields based on the roles assigned to users.
+This ensures that only authorized users, such as administrators, can view or modify the data stored in the database tables.

+Subtask 1: User Creation

+In this subtask, user accounts are created in the ServiceNow system to allow individuals to access the application based on their responsibilities.

+Steps:

+Navigate to User Administration → Users.

+Click on New to create a new user.

+Enter the required details such as User Name, Email ID, and Department.

+Save the user record.

+Assign appropriate roles to the user based on their access level.

+This step ensures that every person accessing the system has a unique user account.

+Subtask 2: Role Creation

+Roles are created to define different levels of access within the system.
+Each role determines what actions a user can perform.

+Steps:

+Navigate to User Administration → Roles.

+Click New to create a new role.

+Provide a Role Name and description.

+Save the role.

+Assign the role to users who require that level of access.

+For example:

+Admin Role – Full access to tables and records

+Client/User Role – Access only to submit catalog requests

+Subtask 3: ACL Creation

+Access Control Rules (ACLs) are configured to restrict or grant permissions to specific tables, records, or fields.

+Steps:

+Navigate to System Security → Access Control (ACL).

+Click New to create a new ACL rule.

+Select the Table Name (e.g., Claims Data, Renewal Data, New Clients Data).

+Define the Operation such as Read, Write, Create, or Delete.

+Specify the Roles that are allowed to perform the operation.

+Save and test the ACL rule.

+By implementing ACLs, the system ensures that only authorized users can access sensitive insurance data, while regular users can interact with the system only through the catalog interface.

 # Phase 5: Deployment, Documentation & Final Presentation